linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 $$

-J. Crew generated  $230 million in operating income on revenues of$ 1,722 million in 2010.
+J. Crew generated  \$230 million in operating income on revenues of\$ 1,722 million in 2010.
 We assume a  $35\%$  tax rate and a growth rate of  $3.5\%$  in perpetuity, with a return on capital of  $14\%$ , resulting in the following:

 $$